fomo-framework/fomo/README.md

 Fomo is very fast, simple and for use in large scales (Of course, it still has flaws :grin:)

+## Official Documentation

+Documentation for installing Fomo can be found on the [Fomo documentation](https://fomo-framework.github.io/docs/) website.

 ## Contributing

 Thank you for considering contributing to the Fomo framework!
-The contribution guide can be found in the [Fomo documentation](https://github.com/fomo-framework).
+The contribution guide can be found in the [Fomo documentation](https://fomo-framework.github.io/docs/).

 ## Security Vulnerabilities